Discover the Best Restaurants in Covent Garden

 Covent Garden has a rep for being a bit of a tourist trap and given the crowds that Covent Garden Market pulls in and its proximity to theatreland, it’s not surprising that plenty of chains – including some of the more upmarket ones like Dishoom, Big Mamma (with the mammoth Ave Mario), Blacklock, and Flat Iron, have planted their flags in the area.
 However, there are some real restaurant gems nestled in this neighbourhood.

-But there are plenty of good eats to be had elsewhere too.
-Parsons, from the team behind wine bar and bistro The 10 Cases, is serving up excellent seafood in a small-but-perfectly-formed tiled room; Petersham Nurseries, branching out from Richmond, is bringing Italian elegance and covetable homeware to the area; Sushisamba is bringing that Japanese-Peruvian-Brazilian fusion to the top of the Market Building; and Bancone is knocking out reliably tasty and affordable fresh pasta.
+Beyond Henrietta Street, the best restaurants in Covent Garden offer a diverse range of dining options.
+Parsons, from the team behind wine bar and bistro The 10 Cases, is serving up excellent seafood in a small-but-perfectly-formed tiled room; Petersham Nurseries, branching out from Richmond, is bringing Italian elegance and covetable homeware to the area; Sushisamba is doing Japanese-Peruvian-Brazilian fusion at the top of the Market Building; and Bancone is knocking out reliably tasty and affordable fresh pasta.

-So from casual chicken joints to slick French fare, these are Covent Garden’s best restaurants – bookmark them all now.
+So from casual chicken joints to slick Italian fare, these are Covent Garden’s best restaurants – bookmark them all now.

 The Barbary